Barbara Ercolano

 Barbara Ercolano (born 1977) is an Italian astrophysicist recognized for her research and work on interstellar dust, star formation, and protoplanetary disks.
-She holds the position of Professor for Theoretical Astrophysics in the University Observatory Munich at the Ludwig Maximilian University of Munich.
+She holds the position of Professor for Theoretical Astrophysics in the University Observatory Munich at LMU Munich.
 Her work has been significant to understanding the processes involved in planet formation.

 Early life and education

-Ercolano was born and originally from Naples Italy, where she lived until she was 18.
-She then moved to London to study astrophysics at University College London.
-She earned her PhD at University College London, during which she developed the first version of MOCASSIN, a 3D photoionization and dust radiative transfer code.
+Ercolano was born and originally from Naples in Italy, where she lived until she was 18.
+She then moved to London to study astrophysics at University College London (UCL).
+She obtained her PhD at UCL, during which she developed the first version of MOCASSIN, a 3D photoionization and dust radiative transfer code.
 The code’s ability to stimulate interactions between radiation and dust in astrophysical environments became a foundation of her research moving forward.
-After obtaining her PhD and spending time doing postdoctoral research at University College London, the Center for Astrophysics | Harvard & Smithsonian, and the University of Cambridge.
+After obtaining her PhD and spending time doing postdoctoral research at UCL, the Center for Astrophysics | Harvard & Smithsonian, and the University of Cambridge.
 Her experience across many institutions expanded her expertise in theoretical astrophysics that she was able to become a professor.
-She became a lecturer in astrophysics at the University of Exeter and then she moved to Germany to join the Ludwig Maximilian University of Munich as a professor in 2010.
+She became a lecturer in astrophysics at the University of Exeter and then she moved to Germany to join LMU Munich as a professor in 2010.